-Of late, our team has been very busy working on a few very interesting, challenging and exciting engagement projects.
+Of late, our team has been very busy working on a few very interesting, challenging and exciting community engagement projects.
 These have not been your run of the mill projects and have been focused on delivering critical infrastructure for the long-term well being of citizens in a number of states in Australia and indeed over the ditch in New Zealand.

 - What data do you need?
 What information are you actually seeking?
 Will anecdotal evidence be enough?
 Do you need empirical data and why?